 I clearly went overboard with ten letters.
 But I guess I didn’t want to leave anything to chances, ha!

 It was during the week of finals that I received a letter from the RTP chair, who informed me that the committee had recommended my accelerated promotion.
 A similar letter from the college dean came a few days later.
-Happy news, obviously.
-I was extra happy because RTP’s ratings of my teaching, scholarship, and service were higher than my tenure application.
+Happy news, obviously, and I was extra happy because RTP’s ratings of my teaching, scholarship, and service were higher than my tenure application.

 - Scholarship.
 My tenure application earned the rating of “good to very good,” which was similar to B+.
 Five years later, this application received the rating of “very good,” which is like A-minus and, therefore, a step higher from before.